Written by Emily James

 September is Prostate Cancer Awareness Month, a nation-wide initiative to raise awareness of risks and treatment options available to men in Australia.
 Although there were an estimated 18 110 new cases of prostate cancer diagnosed in 2021, making up 23% of all male cancer cases diagnosed last year, the disease is often not discussed as much as other cancers.

 Whether you’ve been diagnosed with prostate cancer, know someone with a diagnosis or are just interested in learning more about the disease, there are a range of things you can do to mark Prostate Cancer Awareness Month.
 We’ll go through a few of these in this article, and provide some extra resources to help you on your next steps:

 - Your next steps and where to find support

-- Who is most at risk of developing breast cancer?
-Do these factors apply to me or someone I know?
+- Who is at a high risk of developing prostate cancer?

 When researching something as complex as cancer, finding straightforward and reliable information can be challenging.
 Here are some reputable Australian organisations that offer specific information, support and advice:

 The Long Run

 The Long Run is a Prostate Cancer Foundation of Australia initiative encouraging participants to run, walk or wheel 72km in September to raise money for those diagnosed with prostate cancer and their loved ones.
 This event has raised $40 million over ten years to support research, awareness campaigns and patient support, placed one hundred specialist prostate cancer nurses and distributed one million information kits in the community.

 Participants can raise money as individuals or in a team, and over a thousand people have signed up for this year’s event.
 You could make a team with your work colleagues, organise some bushwalks with your friends or even get a few extra steps yourself.
 And with $220 000 having been raised, it shows a little bit of effort can go a long way.